bhoang03/GPT-Standup/README.md

   It doesn't have originality, it just takes from previously provided data It can write literal code but it does not have the complex human mind to design a whole system You cannot blindly trust it
+  Security risks depending on what it is used for.
+  Companies may rely on AI and cut on jobs.